creativeprojects/go-selfupdate/README.md

 ### Special case for ARM architecture

-If you're using goreleaser targeting ARM CPUs, it will use the version of the ARM architecture as a name:
+If you're using [goreleaser](https://github.com/goreleaser/goreleaser/) targeting ARM CPUs, it will use the version of the ARM architecture as a name:
 - `armv5`
 - `armv6`
 - `armv7`

 go-selfupdate will check which architecture was used to build the current binary.
-Please note it's not detecting the hardware, but the binary target instead.
+Please note it's **not detecting the hardware**, but the binary target instead.
 If you run an `armv6` binary on an `armv7` CPU, it will keep `armv6` as a target.

 As a rule, it will search for a binary with the same architecture first, then try the architectures below if available, and as a last resort will try a simple `arm` architecture tag.